 1-ounce pour of each liquor: 27 percent ABV (54 proof)

 You can see the difference that an extra 1/2-ounce can make.
-Also, when compared to the Long Island iced tea (which averages 16 percent ABV), that shot of bourbon we add has an impact as well.
+When compared to the Long Island iced tea (which averages 16 percent ABV), that shot of bourbon we add has an impact as well.